 - salt and pepper, to taste

-Heat a large caste-iron pot over medium heat.
+- Heat a large cast-iron pot over medium heat.
 Add in olive oil and carrots, sautéing for 10 minutes, or until the carrots are fork-tender.